ASBESTOS FREQUENTLY ASKED QUESTIONS

 I'm a licensed asbestos inspector.
 You are fine.
 The amount of exposure from anything short of pulverizing ACM tile is minimal.
 If you want to walk yourself off the ledge a bit, try putting a few box fans pointed outwards at several windows and let them run for a day or two.
 Keep your furnace fan on for a few days and change the air filter after a day or two.
 You can buy a section of hepa filter to use as well.
 But only use that for around a day as it may be too restrictive for your furnace fan.
 If you are worried about the remaining mastic, purchase some encapulant to cover the remaining glue.
 Buy something rated for flooring and be sure it won't restrict or damage whatever flooring you plan to put in over the top.

 To expand on this a bit, no one really knows at what point asbestos becomes a hazard to human health so there is considered to be no safe level of exposure.
 Yes a majority of the people who had issues in past years were factory workers who were around it for years, but that doesn't mean that you will not have an adverse reaction after minimal exposure.
 If you encounter suspect asbestos, it is always best to treat it with care and have it tested.
+A major portion of the caution surrounding it is that we know it is hazardous, and can be deadly, but we don't have enough data to establish safe exposure criteria.
+We do know that most of the identifiable asbestos related diseases are correlated with high exposure for extended periods of time.

 WHERE SHOULD I EXPECT TO FIND ASBESTOS?